hema2575/Taxes/README.md

 The answer depends on facts and circumstances, including the taxpayer's intent, activity level, recordkeeping, and profit motive.

-This decision tree is designed as an educational tool to help organize the thought process.
+This decision tree is designed as a decision tool to help organize the thought process.

 ---